JCabeza99/JavaScrip-parser/README.md

 # JavaScript-parser
-A simple custom JavaScript parser build with AntLR4
+A simple custom JavaScript parser build with AntLR4 and maven framework in Java